What is Project Nagrik?

 Fragile trust

-Insights from Project Nagrik directly inform SARAL — a prototype focused on transparency, accountability, and bias-aware access to welfare.
+Insights from Project Nagrik informed the motivation for SARAL — a prototype focused on transparency, accountability, and bias-aware access to welfare.

 New parts are added as fieldwork evolves.